accessibility.sr-only.body-term

 Exhibition curator: Nicole Staremberg

 Venez passer des moments passionnants, ludiques, inspirants, instructifs ou amusants au Château de Prangins!
-Une large panoplie d'activités, spécialement imaginées et conçues pour différents types de publics et de groupes, vous y est proposée.
+Une large panoplie d'activités, spécialement imaginées et conçues pour différents types de publics et de groupes, vous est proposée.

 Une équipe expérimentée et enthousiaste vous attend.